vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

   --max-log-size MAX_LOG_SIZE
                         Maximum log file size in MB before rotating(Will restart mdatp).

 ```

 Usage example: `sudo ./MDESupportTool -d`

+> [!NOTE]
-NOTE: The log level auto-reset feature only available in 2405 or newer client version.
+> The log level auto-reset feature only available in 2405 or newer client version.

 The files generated when using this mode:
 | File  | Remarks |